On some notions of rank for matrices over tracts: Several notions of rank for matrices over tracts

 \end{proof}

 \begin{rem} When $F=\K$ is the Krasner hyperfield, the matroidal rank of a matrix $A$ over $\K$ coincides with a notion of rank introduced by Deaett \cite{Deaett}.
-Indeed, given an $m \times n$ zero-nonzero matrix pattern $A$, Deaett defines $R(A)$ to be the the collection of all matroids $M$ on ground set $\{1,\ldots,n \}$ such that for each row $R$ of $A$, the set of zero positions of $R$ is a flat of $M$.
+Indeed, given an $m \times n$ zero-non-zero matrix pattern $A$, Deaett defines $R(A)$ to be the the collection of all matroids $M$ on ground set $\{1,\ldots,n \}$ such that for each row $R$ of $A$, the set of zero positions of $R$ is a flat of $M$.
 Deaett then defines ${\rm mr} R(A)$ to be the minimum rank of a matroid in $R(A)$.

+To see that this coincides with our notion of matroidal rank, first recall that a $\K$-cocircuit is an ordinary matroid-theoretic cocircuit, and the same applies to the other objects in this setting.
 A flat is an intersection of hyperplanes, a hyperplane is the complement of a cocircuit, and a covector is a union of cocircuits, so the complement of a flat of $M$ is the same thing as a covector of $M$.
 From this, it follows easily that $r_{\mat}(A) = {\rm mr} R(A)$. \end{rem}

 \begin{rem} We have already seen in Remark~\ref{rem:matroidal rank of transpose} that in general one does not have $r_{\mat}(A)=r_{\mat}(A^T)$.
 Example 25 from \cite{Deaett}, when combined with Remark~\ref{rem:matroidalrankequalsDeaettrank}, provides yet another example.
 Indeed, according to \cite[Example 25]{Deaett}, the $8 \times 7$ matrix